issp-center-dev/mVMC/doc/en/output.rst

 (\*\*\*\_doublonHolon4site\_opt.dat)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The optimized 4-site doublon-holon crrelation factors by SR method are
+The optimized 4-site doublon-holon correlation factors by SR method are
 outputted.
 The file format is same as the ``InDH4`` file defined in Sec.
 :ref:`InputParam`.